isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-12.1-Expand-initial-roles-and-profiles/README.md

 In this lab, you will apply Puppet code locally to make changes, commit the code to GitLab and then push the changes to your workstations via the Puppet master.

-To complete this lab you will need a Linux host machine with a shell window.

 You will need additional modules for future labs, and now that you are familiar with the `puppet module install` command, you can make sure extra modules are installed.
 To complete the module installation process, run this command:

 ```